Introduction to Portugal’s Retirement Visa Program

 June to September are the warmest and driest months, with temperatures ranging from 25°C to 35°C in most areas.
 December to February are wetter, cooler months with temperatures around 10°C to 15°C in most areas.

 Mild temperatures during spring and fall make them ideal for outdoor activities like hiking, cycling, and sightseeing.
-Plus the benedict that during the summer people can watch the sunset at 8, 9 pm, making sunny days longer, which is an excellent option of taking care of your duties during the day and at the end of it being able to relax on the beautiful beaches of Portugal.
+Plus the benedict that during the summer people can watch the sunset at 8, or 9 pm.
+Sunny days are longer, which is an excellent option for taking care of your duties during the day and at the end of it being able to relax on the beautiful beaches of Portugal.

 Portugal’s sunny weather attracts retirees seeking relaxation and outdoor activities.
 However, it’s important to be mindful of the sun and take precautions such as wearing sunscreen and staying hydrated during the hot summer months.